đŸ‡łđŸ‡± 🇬🇧

 Recognizing Narcissism

 Most lists and DSM look at narcissism from the therapist’s perspective.
-Therefore, here is a list for recognition points from everyday moments:
+Therefore, here is a list to recognize narcissism in everyday moments:

 In the relationship with him/her: